-Navy SEAL Team Six (DEVGRU) operators rescued Dilip Joseph from his Taliban captors in Afghanistan shortly after midnight on Dec.
-9, 2012.
-On Feb.
-29, 2016.
-President Obama awarded Chief Special Warfare Operator Edward Byers the Medal of Honor for his part in the mission.
+Navy SEAL Team Six (DEVGRU) operators rescued Dilip Joseph from his Taliban captors in Afghanistan shortly after midnight on December 9, 2012.
+On February 29, 2016.
+President Obama awarded Chief Special Warfare Operator Edward Byers the Medal of Honor for his mission.

 “I knew almost certainly that I was going to die, and so I didn’t want to be, excuse the language, pissed off right before I was about to die,” he said.

 So he decided to take a chance and talk to his Taliban tormentors through his interpreter.
 Most responded with threats of violence.
-But a 19-year-old named Wallakah wanted to talk.
+But a 19-year-old named Wallakah wanted to speak.

 “After hearing my life story, he kind of opened up about his own life story,” Joseph explained.
 “He said, ‘all I’ve seen in my life is killing people.
 This is all that I’ve seen from my father.'”

 On Saturday afternoon, December 8, the captors moved Dilip to a one-story home at the base of a mountain.
 Shortly after midnight, Dilip woke up to wipe his nose.
-Wide-awake, he laid on the floor listening to the peaceful sounds of the night.
+Wide awake, he lay on the floor listening to the peaceful sounds of the night.
 He heard a dog barking followed by the bleating of a sheep.
-He thought the livestock were just being restless.
+He thought the livestock was being restless.

 Dilip started to doze off until the sound of a gunshot broke the silence.
 The Taliban scrambled while loud voices commanded them to stand and put their hands up.
-Dilip didn’t realize that he was being rescued by US Navy SEALs.
+Dilip didn’t realize that US Navy SEALs were rescuing him.
 One of the American commandos helped him out of the house.

 “They were all dead.
 I felt an overwhelming wave of sadness,” says Dilip.
 “In one of the lowest moments of my life, some had even shown me unexpected compassion.”

-While Dilip was being rescued, Wallakah shot the first Navy SEAL who burst in the room.
+While Dilip was rescued, Wallakah shot the first Navy SEAL who burst into the room.

 “The man had taken the lead in rescuing me,” says Dilip.
 “Here in front of me was the cost of his service.”
 A large helicopter loaded Dilip and the SEALs and transported them to a military airbase.
 While valiant efforts were made to save his life, the Navy SEAL later died from his injuries